TISUnion/Carpet-TIS-Addition/README.md

 # Other Stuffs

-- Set the maximum length of fake player's name to 16 to prevent kicking out other players
+- Set the maximum length of fake player's markerName to 16 to prevent kicking out other players
 - Set the maximum `/tick warp` duration to `Integer.MAX_VALUE` for fabric-carpet before v1.4.18 (fabric-carpet v1.4.18 removed the `/tick warp` limit)
 - Display the version of TIS Carpet Addition inside `/carpet` command
 - Make carpet rule `tntRandomRange` works without carpet rule `optimizedTNT` or with lithium mod